 - The WMP hydrologic model was developed in HEC-HMS version 2.1.3 (released 2001) and is not compatible with updated versions of the HMS software.
 The most recent HEC-HMS release that County staff and Schaaf & Wheeler were able to use to successfully run the WMP HMS model was version 3.2 (released 2008).
-As of the drafting of this report, the most recently released HMS version is 4.10 (released 2022). - The WMP model utilized a pre-existing, now-obsolete study's delineation of sub-basins in the East Fork watershed.
-This resulted in the East Fork modeling being unnecessarily overcomplicated and difficult to adjust. - GIS files of delineated sub-basins utilized in the WMP hydrologic analysis. were never provided to the County.
+As of the drafting of this report, the most recently released HMS version is 4.10 (released 2022). - The WMP model utilized a pre-existing, now-obsolete City of San Luis Obispo Storm Drainage Master Plan's delineation of sub-basins in the East Fork watershed.
+This resulted in the East Fork modeling being unnecessarily overcomplicated and difficult to adjust.

+GIS files of delineated sub-basins utilized in the WMP hydrologic analysis were never provided to the County.
 Questa could not locate these files upon County inquiry in 2022.